 How to Start Managing Devices with Intune?

 Windows 10 device management is straightforward with Intune.
-It’s 10 minutes work to your sync your Windows Store for Business and Microsoft Intune.
-More details in the post “Integrate Windows Store for business.”
-Learn Microsoft Intune is important if you are in the field of Device management.
+It’s 10 minutes of work to your sync your Windows Store for Business and Microsoft Intune.
+More details are in the post “Integrate Windows Store for business.”
+Learning Microsoft Intune is important if you are in the field of Device management.

-If you want to install store apps with the corporate account then, we can sync the Windows store for Business with Intune.
-Once the store apps are synced with Intune then, we can deploy it to Windows 10 devices.
-Read following blog post for more details “How to Add Apps to Business Store and Install Intune Company Portal without Using MS Account.”
+If you want to install store apps with the corporate account, we can sync the Windows Store for Business with Intune.
+Once the store apps are synced with Intune then, we can deploy them to Windows 10 devices.
+Read the following blog post for more details “How to Add Apps to Business Store and Install Intune Company Portal without Using MS Account.”

 Intune Windows 10 MDM YouTube Playlist

 Google provides two channels of management for Android devices.
 The first channel of management is part of general Android device management and the second channel of management is Android Work (Android for Work) device management.

 - Android (General)

 Intune supports both channels of management.
 Google’s strategic approach is to help management only via the Android Work channel.
 Learn Microsoft Intune should be part of the strategic approach of SCCM Admin.